 Another buyer says that in the past they have had some difficulties working with aftermarket ink, but they ended up purchasing this option to see if it could be a cheaper alternative than buying the official ink cartridges.

-We would try the first option of disabling the automatic updates before we recommend eating more difficult process of swapping microchips.
+We would try the first option of disabling the automatic updates before we recommend the even more difficult process of swapping microchips.

-Buyers were pretty impressed with these inexpensive cartridges.
+Buyers were pretty impressed with these cost-effective cartridges.

 One reviewer says that they purchase them for some general office printing and found that there was not any difference between these and the official, but pricier, options from Brother itself.
 In addition, in terms of longevity, this buyer said that they have outlasted the official factory cartridges by a good amount.